 This neighborhood is nestled up at the top of Old Quebec City, easily reached by the funicular.
 Very remincencent of old world Europe and filled with tiny white lights, buildings dating back to the 1700’s, small shops and bistros.
 I found Petit Champlain to be one of my favorite stops during my whirlwind weekend.

-Quartier Petit Champlain is a unique neighborhood where residents, merchants, employees and vistors all come together collectively and form a small village in the heart of the city.
-It is here that you will find the largest selection of moccasins in all of Canada, hand-made leather goods, art galleries, confectionaries and other unique shopping experiences.
+Quartier Petit Champlain is a unique neighborhood where residents, merchants, employees and visitors all come together collectively and form a small village in the heart of the city.
+It is here that you will find the largest selection of moccasins in all of Canada, as well as hand-made leather goods, art galleries, confectionaries and other unique shopping experiences.

 The Cathedral-Basilica of Notre-Dame de Quebec

 The Cathedral-Basilica of Notre-Dame de Québec (“Our Lady of Quebec City”) is located at 20, rue de Buade, Quebec City.
-Notre Dame is the seat of the Roman Catholic Archdiocese of Quebec, and is the oldest in the Americas north of the Spanish colonies in Florida and New Mexico.
+Notre Dame is the seat of the Roman Catholic Archdiocese of Quebec.
+It is also the oldest in the Americas north of the Spanish colonies in Florida and New Mexico.
 Located on this site since 1647, the cathedral has twice been destroyed by fire throughout the centuries.

-Filled with impressive works of arts (many dating back to the establishment of Notre Dame in 1647) sculputures and stained glass windows, and houses he tomb of François de Laval, the first Roman Catholic bishop of Quebec.
+It is filled with impressive works of arts, many dating back to the establishment of Notre Dame in 1647.
+It houses sculptures, stained glass windows, as well as houses he tomb of François de Laval, the first Roman Catholic bishop of Quebec.

 The Cathedral is central to the history of Quebec.
 If you were to only choose one place to visit to discover the history of Quebec, The Cathedral-Basilica of Notre-Dame de Quebec would be it!

 There is no bad time to visit Quebec!
-Winter in Quebec brings snow covered slopes, perfect for skiing or snowshoeing; outdoor ice skating, the Christmas markets in Old Quebec, nordic spas, dog sledding and Winter Carnival, one of the world’s largest, among the offerings.
+Winter in Quebec brings snow covered slopes, which is perfect for skiing or snowshoeing.
+It also offers outdoor ice skating, the Christmas markets in Old Quebec, Nordic spas, dog sledding and Winter Carnival, one of the world’s largest!

-Summer in Quebec offers visitors over 400km of bike paths, fishing, hot air balloon rides above the city, white water rafting, cruises on the St. Lawrence river, and Festival d’été de Québec music festival, just to name a few activities.
+Summer in Quebec offers visitors over 400km of bike paths, fishing, and hot air balloon rides above the city.
+You can also go white water rafting, take cruises on the St. Lawrence river, and visit the Festival d’été de Québec, a music festival.